Volume-preserving Neural Networks

+There are a number of approaches that focus on adjustments to the standard weight matrices of the network such as the use of orthogonal or unitary constraints \cite{bansal2018can,henaff2016recurrent,arjovsky2016unitary,wisdom2016full}.
+The approaches in \cite{arjovsky2016unitary} and \cite{wisdom2016full} enforce the weight matrices within a recurrent neural network to be unitary and achieve this by parameterizing the weight matrix as a product of unitary building blocks (such as a combination of diagonal, permutation and reflection matrices).
+Although these approaches are applied to recurrent neural networks they share similarities with our approach and especially in their parameterization of the weight matrix to ensure it is unitary.

-Our approach is to tackle the two main sources of vanishing gradients: the activation functions and the weight matrices, by replacing them with mathematical variants which are volume preserving.
+Our approach proposes adjustments to the the activation functions and the weight matrices, by replacing each of them with mathematical variants which are volume preserving.
 Enforcing volume preservation ensures that gradients cannot universally vanish or explode.
-We replace the standard weight matrix a product of rotation, permutation, and diagonal matrices, all of which are volume preserving.
+We replace the standard weight matrix with a product of rotation, permutation, and diagonal matrices, all of which are volume preserving.
 We replace the usual entrywise-acting activation functions by coupled activation functions which act pairwise on entries of an input vector (rather than entrywise) and allows us to use a wider selection of activation functions, ones that can ``squash'' while still being volume preserving.